Thousand Oaks Proctology

 Surgery is done at an outpatient center with anesthesia.
 While the patient is asleep, the surgeon will excise the internal and external hemorrhoids and suture the wound to prevent bleeding.

-I only perform surgery in about 10-20% of patients suffering with hemorrhoids because conservative therapies like the addition of PERFECT P.O.O.P. raw psyllium fiber, the addition of all natural hemorrhoid shrinking antioxidants like Diosmi /Hesperidin (R.H.O.I.D. – AID) and office based therapy works well to alleviate the symptoms for long periods of time.
+I perform surgery in only 10-20% of hemorrhoid cases because conservative therapies, like adding PERFECT P.O.O.P. raw psyllium fiber, all-natural hemorrhoid-shrinking antioxidants like Diosmin/Hesperidin (R.H.O.I.D. – AID), and office-based therapy works well to alleviate the symptoms for long periods.